 Below, 15 ghoulish goodies from our staff and Instagram community that will keep grins glowing bright as a jack-o’-lantern at midnight!
-Plus, two sweet ideas for how to help candy-hoarding tots part with at least some of their loot.
+All of these are perfect for packing into individual to-go treat bags — a safer alternative this year to the candy grab bowls of the past.
+Plus, we've included two sweet ideas for how to help candy-hoarding tots part with at least some of their loot.

 “You put them on fruits like fibrous apples, and it encourages kids to eat healthier alternatives to candy 🍎,” says @kjk_dentalcorp.
-These allergen- and gluten-free stickers can turn carrots and cucumbers into cats and dogs — like cute costumes for produce!
+These allergen- and gluten-free stickers can turn carrots and cucumbers into silly monsters — like cute costumes for produce!

 Cocofloss team member Sammie Yamashita is “obsessed” with SmartSweets Fish, a plant-based treat made without added sugar. @cleanbeautycleansoul votes for them, too!
 Sammie also has a soft spot for sugar-free candies made with xylitol, a natural sweetener that helps slay tooth decay.
-(Good news for ghouls!
-Our Halloween Party Pack includes 12 pieces of xylitol-sweetened Dr. John’s sour hard candies!)
+Check out those made by Dr. John's.

 Even the American Dental Association approves of this recommendation from @thehappymamabear.
 Sugar-free gum works like a Ghostbuster’s proton pack to help neutralize ghastly cavity-causing acids on chompers.
 Look for brands made with xylitol for extra bacteria-zapping power.

 “They’re borderline candy, I know,” admits Cocofloss co-founder Cat Cu.
 “But they're full of antioxidants!”
-(Leave it to the Floss Boss to include one of the sweetest treats on the list! 😆) Blood-red and nearly black, dark-chocolate-covered cherries could tempt Dracula at your next costume party.
-Or offer them individually wrapped to trick-or-treating vampire bats.
+(Leave it to the Floss Boss to include one of the sweetest treats on the list! 😆) Blood-red and nearly black, dark-chocolate-covered cherries could tempt the Dracula in your brood.
+Or offer them individually wrapped to little vampire bats.

-Bee super sweet to trick-or-treaters with this suggestion from @kelseykabonick.
+Bee super sweet this holiday with this suggestion from @kelseykabonick.
 We especially like sticks filled with Manuka honey from New Zealand, a natural antimicrobial that can inhibit the growth of oral bacteria.
 Boo-tiful bonus: If you get burned while lighting a jack-o’-lantern, Manuka honey can help heal the wound!

 Here’s a truly scary fact: Halloween is the deadliest day of the year for young pedestrians.
 Help cars spot wee witches and wizards from a distance with glow sticks and bracelets, recommended by multiple Cocofloss fans, including @ravenlockard, @herexnow, @cyrenainnl, and @minderblender.
 For a reusable option that still shines bright, consider mini LED flashlights in a rainbow of colors.